penjackman/NCV_Market/CORRELATION.md

           maxS1 = max(series1) and maxS2 = max(series2)  // you have to write your own max if not using numpy
       b. divide all elements with max:
           series1Norm = series1/maxS1 and series2Norm = series2/max
-    3. Take mean of sum square of differences:
+    3. Take mean of sum square of differences (proportional ratio):
       a.
-Square of Differences:  By squaring, you make all differences positive numbers diffSeries = (series1 - series2)**2 // with numpy, this is easier
+Square of Differences:  By squaring, you make all differences positive numbers.
+But you have to make the differences proportional. diffSeries = (1 - series2/series1)**2 // it is actually ((series1 - series2)/series1)**2
       b.
+Renomralize the diffSeries - the step above may take some values above 1 diffSeriesNorm = diffSeries/max(diffSeries) // this will reduce values back to 0 to 1
+      c.
 Sum of squares: this reduces the array to one value
             sumDS = sum(diffSeries)  // alternatively, you can do sum of sqrts: sum(sqrt(diffseries))
-      c.
+      d.
 Mean: bringing result back between 0 to 1 meanDS = sumDS/len(diffSeries)
     4. score = (1 - meanDS)*10